anupoonja/Credit_Risk_Analysis/README.md

 ![RO](AddRes/1RandomOS.png)

-Balanced ccuracy score is 64%.
+Balanced accuracy score is 64%.
 The high_risk precision is 1% and Sensitivity is 62%.
 The low_risk precision is 100% and Sensitivity is 68%.